elixir-cldr/cldr_calendars/README.md

 ## Calendar Creation

-Since calendars defined in `Cldr.Calendar` are intended to be compatible and converible to other Calendars supporting Elixir's `Calendar` behaviour, the configuration of calendars needs to be encapsulated.
+Since calendars defined in `Cldr.Calendar` are intended to be compatible and convertible to other Calendars supporting Elixir's `Calendar` behaviour, the configuration of calendars needs to be encapsulated.

 The simplest way to is to define a module that `use`s either `Cldr.Calendar.Base.Week` or `Cldr.Calendar.Base.Month`.
 This is how we have been defining calendar modules in the examples so far.